Aleksandr Fyodorovich Vasilev: Biography

 After the German offensive was halted the Red Army began its counter-offensive, Operation Rumyantsev, on August 3.
 Two days later the 305th distinguished itself in being the first unit to break into the western outskirts of Belgorod, mopping up the city over the next 24 hours with the assistance of the 89th Guards Rifle Division attacking from the east.
 For this accomplishment the division was awarded the honorific "Belgorod".
 In 1963, Vasilev was awarded the title "Honorary citizen of Belgorod" by a resolution of the city's Council of People's Deputies.

 Following a few other assignments, Vasilev's division was moved to the 38th Army in December 1943, where it remained for the duration.
 This Army was eventually moved to the 4th Ukrainian Front, fighting through Slovakia in 1945 and ending the war near Prague.
 On July 11, Vasilev was promoted to the rank of major general, but in August the 305th was disbanded, and he was placed at disposal of the Main Personnel Directorate until November, when he was given command of the 206th Rifle Division.

 This state of affairs lasted just one month, when Vasilev was arrested for investigation.
 On February 21, 1946, he was dismissed from the Red Army.
 On October 2, 1952, he was stripped of his rank as major general.
-In August of 1953, following the death of Stalin, he was rehabilitated, and reinstated in the Army with his former rank.
+In August 1953, following the death of Stalin, he was rehabilitated, and reinstated in the Army with his former rank.
 Vasilev went on to study at the Military Academy of the General Staff, before going on to serve as a Senior Instructor, Military Department, Agricultural Academy from 1955 to 1959, and then as the Head of the Military Department, Moscow Economic-Statistical Institute, where he remained until his retirement on June 2, 1971.